OpenModelica/OpenModelica/OMCompiler/README.Linux.md

 # 2 Compile OpenModelica

-Now there are two options to build OpenModelica.
+There are two options to build OpenModelica:

+  1. Use new CMake build.
+  2. Use legacy Makefiles build.

 If you are new or unsure what to pick, choose the new CMake build.
 On OSX only the CMake build is supported.

-  1. Use new CMake build.
-  2. Use legacy Makefiles build.
+But most of our CI is still using the old Makefiles build, so use those if you need to reproduce some issue showing in the CI.
+Also OMEdit compiled with CMake seems to be slower for some reason.

 ## 2.1 CMake build